waldyjoe/waldyjoe.github.io/_research/mapf.md

 ## Learning-Guided Planning
-Machine Learning (ML) can complement the search algorithms and boost their performance by automatically discovering policies that are better than the hand-crafted ones.
-% and tailoring the randomized heuristics to the instances at hand.
+Machine Learning (ML) can complement the search algorithms and boost their performance by automatically discovering policies that are better than the hand-crafted ones and tailoring the randomized heuristics to the instances at hand.
 Examples include learning to generate priority orderings for prioritized planning and to select subsets of agents and determine the stopping criterion for LNS.